Mtjds/DMRec/README.md

-#### Multi-behavior Recommendation with Hierarchical Graph Convolutional Network
+#### Dual-Module Collaborative Contrastive Learning for Multi-Behavior Recommendation

-This is an implementation of MB-HGCN on Python 3
+This is an implementation of DMRec on Python 3